 We design the academies to work for your church, network, or denomination!

-2. Online Option: (we customize the academy around dates that work for your group)
+We customize the academy around dates that work for your group.

 - Virtual Orientation: At this meeting, students learn an overview and expectations of the academy, meet their cohort, and connect with coaches.